 Students must maintain clean rooms/suites/apartments.
 The living space must not be susceptible to insect and pest infestation, and the property must not be damaged in any way.
 Food must be stored and disposed of properly.
 Residents are responsible for the removal of all garbage and trash from their rooms/suites/apartments.
-Garbage cans may not exceed the 13-gallon (kitchen garbage can) size, to ensure that garbage is removed in a timely fashion.
+Garbage cans may not exceed the 13-gallon (tall kitchen garbage bag) size to ensure that garbage is removed in a timely fashion.
+Students are expected to empty the garbage from their rooms/suites/apartments into the dumpsters located adjacent to each residential area.
 Excessive trash in a residential area may result in a health and safety violation and if not corrected could result in a referral to the Office of Student Conduct Administration.